+Breastfeeding

-Breastfeeding: Breast milk pumping guidelines
+Breast milk pumping guidelines

-Breastreeding: Breast milk pumping guidelines Day 1 to 4 How often How long Tips Storage Colostrum Phase Start pumping within 1hour after delivery.
+Day 1 to 4 How often How long Tips Storage Colostrum Phase Start pumping within 1 hour after delivery.
 If unable, pump as soon as you can.
 Use a hospital grade double electric breast pump.
 Health insurance often covers the cost of a breast pump.
 Ask your nurse or the Lactation Consultant for help to get a breast pump.
 Pump every 3 hours from the start of the last pumping.
 Pump day and night.
 This would be 8 times in 24 hours.
 You may need to use an alarm clock to wake up at night to pump.
-Keep a record of the amount pumped and put on the schedule. (see pumping record) or use a pumping phone App.
+Keep a record of the amount pumped and put on the schedule.
+You can use a pumping phone App.
 Drink 6 to 8 ounces of fluids, at each pumping.
-Water is the best to drink.
+Water is best.
 Use the INITIATE pump program for the 1st day of pumping to stimulate milk production.
 Use the MAINTAIN pump program after the 1st day of pumping to empty better.
 Start to pump on the lowest suction setting.
 Turn up the suction as high as is comfortable for you.
 Turn the suction down if it hurts.
 If you have nipple pain, the pump flanges may be too small.
 Ask the Lactation Consultant to fit you with larger flanges.
 At first, some mothers pump nothing or only a few drips.
 Others may pump much more.
 For the first 3-4 days, hand express more colostrum on to a spoon or into a medicine cup after you use pump.
 After that, hand express while you pump to empty more completely.
 Hand expression: Form a "C" shape with your hand.
 Place your fingers under your breast and your thumb on top about 1 inch back from the areola.
 Compress, Relax & Repeat 10 times.
 Switch back and forth on each breast.
 Collect milk onto a spoon, small cup or breast pump cup.
 You can make or buy a pump bra to hold the parts on.
 Ask your Lactation Consultant for information.
-Swab drips of colostrum with a cotton tip applicator for mouth cares.
+Swab drips of colostrum with a sponge tip applicator for mouth cares.
 Ask your Lactation Consultant or nurse for more information.
 Small amounts of colostrum can be drawn up into a small syringe from the spoon or cup.
-Pump & store into the small (1 oz) containers until they are half full.
+Pump & store into the small (1 ounce) containers until they are half full.
 Do not put breast milk from different pumpings together while your baby is in the hospital.
 Always pump into a container that is larger than you can fill.
-Day 4 to14 and Beyond How often How long Tips Storage Transitional Milk to Mature Milk Breast milk usually comes in on day 4 - 6.
-Or slower if mom is ill, had a C-section or took some medicines.
-Pump every 3 hours, day and night.
-Pump until no more milk drips from the yellow valves.
-Once milk comes in this can be 20 to 30 minutes.
-If you have to, pump earlier than 3 hours instead of skipping or waiting too long.
-Hand express into the pump cup/bottle after you stop pumping to get even more milk.
-Leave extra room in containers when freezing.
-Use the containers from the hospital, not use storage bags.
-Use the containers once.